Quick cosmetic fix

 How long does bonding last?

-With reasonable care, five to ten years is typical for cosmetic bonding before a touch-up or replacement is needed.
-The composite material does stain over time — usually less than expected, but more than porcelain — and the edges can wear slightly.
+Five to seven years is typical for cosmetic bonding before a touch-up or replacement is needed, with many bondings holding up well for ten years or more when care is good.
+The composite slowly picks up surface stain — usually less than expected, but more than porcelain — and the edges can wear slightly.
 The good news is that replacement is straightforward: another single visit.
 No impressions, no temporaries.
+Small touch-ups at routine cleanings can also extend the life considerably before full replacement is needed.

 If you grind your teeth, a nightguard significantly extends the life of any bonded work.
 We’ll discuss whether a guard makes sense for you.